KRLGroup/Clustered-Compositional-Explanations/README.md

 ## ========= REPOSITORY REFERENCES =========

-Here there is the list of repository and links used as a reference for the current repo
+Here is the list of repositories and links used as a reference for the current repo

 Compositional Explanations: https://github.com/jayelm/compexp/blob/master/vision/ <br>
 Pytorch Randomness: https://pytorch.org/docs/stable/notes/randomness.html <br>